ekl489/php-slei-pro/README.md

 This project is a prototype of the slei.pro project written in PHP with an MVC pattern and styled with bootstrap.

+NOTE: Currently, this project is publicly listed on GitHub with the database credentials visible.
+This decision was made because the database configuration is temporary.
+The completed version will have secured database credentials.

 ## File & directory structure
 * **Models** - abstractions of db and data models, db actions e.g queries.
 * **Views** - html code with bootstrap css.